calaldees/teachingWorkshops/teacherTraining/_introMeet.md

 * As the course concentrates on teaching pedagogies, rather than spending time on improving your computing skills, you should take the opportunity ‘brush up’ your subject knowledge.
     * Once the course starts your time will be significantly limited
 * You've all done a subject knowledge audit with your application.
-We will revisit this multiple times throughout the course
+This document will be reworked before September.
+We will track your subject knowledge development.

 Suggested activities